zeynepsoyan/raspberrypi-projects/ultrasonic-sensor/README.md

   raspbian + python + terminal use (or ide, thonny)

 ### Code
-For this project, the necessary modeules are:
+For this project, the necessary modules are:
 ```python
 import RPi.GPIO as GPIO
 import time